JuliaFinance/Assets.jl/README.md

 The @cash macro will set up short constants, matching the ISO 4217 names, so that you can use `USD` instead of `Cash{:USD,2}`.

-One can also use the `cash` string macro, i.e. `cash"GBP"`, to refer to a particular Cash type.

 For example:

 ```julia